Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-It offers features like SSO integrations, audit logs, encryption at rest and in transit, and sandbox environments to protect sensitive data and meet regulatory standards.
-Learn more about security.
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+It also offers enterprise-grade features like granular permissions, audit logs, SSO, encryption, and regular backups.
+(Source)

 Use Cases & Benefits